-In the case of agricultural sector, buying and selling of agricultural products was done mostly by male (46.7 %) in household whereas female involvement was very low (i.e., 32.7 %) and overall agricultural activities like land preparation, planting, weeding, harvesting and threshing where female involvement was in all households at Khara.
-It was found also vary among caste and ethnic groups.
-In the Magar groups, 41.6 % women self decided of buying and selling of agricultural products where as 35.7 % in Dalit and 23.2 % in Chhetri.
-One of the Chhetri women said "we carried the agricultural products for selling in market but decision regarding where to sell, how to sell, in which amount to sell was done by my husband."
+In the case of agricultural sector, buying and selling of agricultural products was done mostly by male (46.7 %) in household whereas female involvement was very low (i.e., 32.7 %) and overall agricultural activities like land preparation,

 Similarly, in the case of selling of animals, there was a variation among the male and female as well as caste and ethnic groups.
-The table 5.4 states that 41.1 %, 17.7 % and 42.2 % male, female and both done decision regarding the selling and buying of animals.
+The table 4.10 states that 41.1%, 17.7% and 42.2% male, female and both done decision regarding the selling and buying of animals.
 However, the big animals like buffalo and oxen were buying and selling were done by male and small animals like goat and flow were done by female in the study area.
-A Magar women told me that she could sell all animals expect buffalo without permission of her husband because it was expensive.
+A Limbu/Rai women told me that she could sell all animals expect buffalo without permission of her husband because it was expensive.
 Moreover, the higher number of female involvement in buying and selling of animals was lack of male in household as well as head of family was female in household.

-Decision regarding the borrowing and lending of money and on marriage of daughter and son were mostly done by male which was 65.4 % and 48.5 % in the study area whereas female involvement were 13 % and 25.2 %.
-But in the case of Magar community, women involvement was 55 % whereas in Dalit it was 14.2 % and in Chhetri it was 6.9 %.
+Decision regarding the borrowing and lending of money and on marriage of daughter and son were mostly done by male which was 65.4 % and 48.5% in the study area whereas female involvement were 13 % and 25.2%.
+But in the case of Limbu/Rai community, women involvement was 55 % whereas in Dalit it was 14.2 % and in Brahmin/Chhetri it was 6.9 %.
 Those women were mostly single and absentee male in household.
-It was found that in

-Chhetri and Dalit community, Hindu ideology influenced the marriage system whereas in Magar cross-cousin marriage was common.
+It was found that in Brahmin/Chhetri and Dalit community, Hindu ideology influenced the marriage system whereas in Limbu/Rai cross-cousin marriage was common.

-5.1.5 Women's Involvement in Economic Activities outside Household by Caste/Ethnic Composition
+5.1.1.5 Women's Involvement in Economic Activities outside Household by Caste/Ethnic Composition